 - Final Thoughts on How to Plan a Trip to Paris

-The best time to visit Paris often depends on what you hope to get out of your trip.
+The best time to visit Paris often depends on what you hope to get from your trip.
 There isn’t really a bad time to visit Paris.
 However, seasons, changing weather, and factors such as crowds and flight prices can play a crucial role in the success of your trip.

 The high season in Paris is from June to August, with a peak in tourist numbers from July.
 The low season is from September to November, when everyone starts going back to work and school.
 Late mid-December and early January see a slight peak in numbers again as some people return to Paris to celebrate the festive season.